taburetkin/predicates-js/README.md

 ## Looking for help
 This lib is under construction and there is a lot of things should be done and maybe some refactoring too but the concept is ready.
 Feel free to join and help to develop, especially in `documentation` and `tests`.
+The further tests will be written in mocha chai stack.